What Was The Population of Tombstone?

 Tour guides in Tombstone like to tell guests how many people lived here in the 1880s; unfortunately, guides have reported wildly different numbers, some as few as 3000 while others report 20,000 or more.
 One enterprising tour guide claims more than 100,000 people lived here during Tombstone’s heyday.

 This report intends to answer the question, “How many people lived in Tombstone?”
-There are two sources for the numbers presented in this report: official United States census records and the Arizona territorial census completed in 1882.
+The primary sources are official United States census records, the Arizona territorial census completed in 1882, and two scholarly analyses of period records.

 U.S. Census